-Now I teach inside of my signature online training program, The Restart.
+Now I teach inside of my signature online membership, The Peace Plan for Bipolar.
 I coach through the right actions taken in the right order to set up a powerful lifetime of resilience.
 Bipolar is a tough opponent, but I get my students in fighting shape.

 The best part is, once they get a little experience, the whole process becomes fun.
 And that’s what makes our online community exceptional.
 We push for each other.

 Your journey has been painful but it doesn’t need to be lonely anymore.

 If you like my story and you want to see how yours can change, then you’ll want to check out my special "how-to" guides to make it happen right away.